ngageoint/hootenanny/mapedit-export-server/README.md

 The formats and schemas available are dependent on the version of Hootenanny installed (*and should only be edited by Hoot developers*), but are current as of Hootenanny release 0.2.19.

-This is the table of supported schema/format combinations:
+This is the table of supported schema/format combinations for the `osm2pgsql` PostGIS render database:

 |      | Shapefile | File Geodatabase | OSM XML |
 | ---- |:---------:|:----------------:|:-------:|